Infinite-dimensional stochastic differential equations for Coulomb random point fields: Concrete examples

+In this way, the term $ - \frac{\beta }{2} a t $ appears, canceling the effect of the macroscopic position $ a $ in the droplet. \end{example}

-We now present two further specific examples of random point fields that satisfy assumptions \As{A1}--\As{A4}.
+We now present two further specific examples of RPFs that satisfy assumptions \As{A1}--\As{A4}.
 These examples exhibit a form of ``invariance'' under certain transformations, which follows from the invariance of the corresponding finite-particle systems.
 As a consequence, the one-point correlation function is constant for each $N$-particle system.

-Verifying that these examples satisfy \As{A1}--\As{A4} requires a separate argument.
-The construction can also be extended to homogeneous spaces and, more generally, to compact Riemannian manifolds, including models beyond the periodic and spherical cases.
-These generalizations will be presented elsewhere.